 Ultimately, instructors establish at what price they want to value their course.

-Still, there are specific guidelines and rules that need to be taken into account.
+Still, some specific guidelines and rules need to be taken into account.
 For example, customized courses cannot go beyond $200.

 But how does one know how to set the cost of their course?

 It’s crucial to know that when you sign up as a Premium Instructor, Udemy will present a set of terms you must follow.
 These will vary according to your preference to either create free content or build a course for purchase.

 Some of the main points to look into before publishing a course are: